CoBUG/SlideShows/OpenSSH.markdown

 PermitRootLogin no
 Port 7070
 ```
-You can also use a non-standard port to keep the baddies away.
+Some of these settings may not be a good idea, but it might help keep the baddies away.

-You must restart sshd for these changes to take effect
+You must restart sshd for these changes to take effect.

 ```
 /etc/rc.d/sshd restart